-Students are responsible for reading and understanding this syllabus in its entirety.
-Please ask questions if something in the syllabus is unclear.
-The schedule, topics, policies, and procedures presented within this syllabus will be followed as closely as possible.
-However, extraneous circumstances sometimes preclude exact adherence to the syllabus.
-The instructor, therefore, reserves the right to modify the syllabus as needed.
-You will be notified of any such changes as soon as possible.
+Students are responsible for reading and understanding the syllabus, in its entirety, for each class in which they are enrolled.
+If something in a syllabus is unclear, please ask questions of the appropriate faculty member.
+The schedule, topics, policies, and procedures presented within each syllabus will be followed as closely as possible.
+However, extraneous circumstances sometimes preclude exact adherence to a syllabus.
+Instructors, therefore, reserve the right to modify the syllabus as needed.
+Students will be notified of any such changes as soon as possible.